xeago/gradblog/graduation/extended-abstract.md

 > …Elasticsearch has to run on at least half the client-nodes … it is still the most costly option: memory is measured per node and not per cluster.
-Regardless of this, the benefits that Elasticsearch provides — most notably automatic cluster discovery, routing and ease of configuration — far exceed the reduction in memory when choosing HAProxy or Nginx.
+Regardless of this, the benefits that this setup provides — most notably automatic cluster discovery, routing and ease of configuration — far exceed the reduction in memory when choosing HAProxy or Nginx.
 > > From [architecture/musings.html](architecture/musings.html) — Twan Wolthof